 Related links

-- Blindness Canes and Building Identification: Navigating College Campuses
+- Building Identification: College O&M

-- Support for screen readers/text-to-speech
+- Support for screen readers/text-to-speech for reading text out loud.

-- High resolution images with alt text
+- High resolution images with alt text.

-- Auto-play turned off for videos
+- Auto-play turned off for videos.

-- Transcripts and captioning
+- Transcripts and captioning for all videos

 Related links

-- How To Create High Resolution Images For Users With Low Vision
+- How To Create High Resolution Images For Low Vision

 - How To Make Virtual Museums Accessible For Visual Impairments